gumaerc-testorg/21l.709-spring-2017/content/pages/assignments/melus-conference-report-project/_index.md

 **Week 10**

-1. Research your topic in whatever ways are most appropriate: searching scholarly databases at MIT Libraries; scanning more recent materials—reviews, interviews, or blogs; contacting a panelist or speaker for advice or an interview (see “[Ideas for In-Class Presentation]({{< baseurl >}}/pages/assignments/melus-conference-report-project/ideas-for-in-class-presentations)”).
+1. Research your topic in whatever ways are most appropriate: searching scholarly databases at MIT Libraries; scanning more recent materials—reviews, interviews, or blogs; contacting a panelist or speaker for advice or an interview (see “{{% resource_link be5f3954-3564-6178-d585-60325b947f80 "Ideas for In-Class Presentation" %}}”).
 2. Ask me to send you the abstract of any paper/panel you plan to attend.
 A word of caution: usually written six months before the conference takes place, these tend to be general, abstract in more ways than one.
 They can give you a sense, though, of the speaker’s approach, perhaps even a brief bibliography.

 **Weeks 11–12**